Benchmarks

 tools/bench/openads_bench generates a synthetic 100 000-row DBF (ID N(8,0), TAG C(4), AMT N(8,2)) and times a fixed set of SQL workloads through the public ABI (AdsExecuteSQLDirect).
 Median of 5 repeats per workload, Release builds.

-v0.4.x results (2026-05-06)
+v0.4.x results — local in-process SQL (2026-05-06)

 Workload (median ms) Windows MSVC Linux clang -O3 macOS AppleClang